ozzip-dev/form-generator/README.md

 - Export collected results into PDF format for reporting and archiving.
 <br/>
 <br/>
-The application was developed as part of the Transferhub grant program.
+The application is developed as part of the Transferhub grant program.
 <br/>
 <br/>